LiamRM/OSAsgn3/README.md

 - Now, in 3 separate ttys type:
 	 `./saladmaker -m [salmkrtime] -s [shared memory id]`
 - The saladmakers will output text to indicate they are running.
 Wait until all salads are made to view the final runtime statistics output in the Chef executable!
+**Note**: This program will only run on UNIX-based systems, meaning Mac or Linux.
+Windows users will have to install a [Ubuntu subsystem](https://ubuntu.com/wsl) or can follow [this guide](https://itsfoss.com/install-linux-in-virtualbox/) to install a Linux Virtual Machine.
 ---

 ## 🎨 GENERAL DESIGN DECISIONS